Last Updated on April 24, 2023 by Dave Schoenbeck

 An experienced business attorney can explain the importance and help you determine the precise wording.
 Each business will have slightly different needs.
 In general, you can expect an operating agreement to cover the following topics:

 - Organizational Structure.
-This section will deal with the basics of the company’s creation, including how it’s structured, who the leading players are, its purpose, and the story of its foundation.
+This section will deal with the basics of the company’s creation, including its structure, who the leading players are, its purpose, and the story of its foundation.

 - Member Roles and Duties.
 It would help if you talked about each of your company’s key members’ roles, including listing yourself as the owner.
-Include each person’s duties, contributions, and potential voting rights, if any.
+Include each person’s duties, contributions, and potential voting rights.
 You should also touch on how to add or remove members if necessary.
 A critical section is a specific process for making business decisions and disagreements about decisions and direction.

 - Financial Structures.
 How will the profits be distributed?
 Who will take on any losses you might encounter?